 Super-Hair is celebrating its 20th year online!
 And we're doing it by counting down what we consider the 20 most "Super" hairstyles of the last two decades - similar to what we did for our tenth anniversary with "Project 20/10."

 As we count them down, we want to hear from you.
 Which women do you think have the greatest hair of the last 20 years - the best of the best?
 Send us your "20 For 20" list (or fewer, if you can't come up with 20).
 Email it to SuperHair @ Gmail.com.
-You also can post it directly on our message board, Let Your Hair Down ended 28 October due to changes by Yahoo, so they may be posted here.
+Posting of lists on our message board, Let Your Hair Down ended 28 October due to changes by Yahoo, so they may be posted here.

 9. Victoria Warren

 A Boston TV reporter whose short cuts have a very loyal following.
 Eight Crown Awards, the Super-Hair World Cup IV title and an 11-year unbeaten run in the Super-Hair Wars Challenge of Champions have put her in the Hair Fan's Hall of Fame.